Kerala Itinerary - 7 Days

 Kerala Itinerary – Day 3: Munnar – Thekkady

 You should start early as it takes 3-4 hours to reach Thekkady from Munnar.
 Thekkady is the center for visiting Periyar Wildlife Sanctuary & National Park.
-Spread over 300 square miles, Periyar National Park is home to species like tiger, elephant, bison, deer, and langurs.
+Spread over 300 square miles, Periyar National Park is home to species like tigers, elephants, bison, deer, and langurs.
 There is a scenic lake at the heart of the sanctuary.
 You can explore the sanctuary, enjoy a lake cruise, and admire the elephants frolicking in the lake.
+Consider a spice plantation tour to learn about Kerala’s spices.
 If you want to spend the night in the jungle, there are a few lodgings inside the Periyar Reserve.

 Kerala Itinerary – Day 4: Thekkady – Kumarakom/Alleppey

 Kerala is famous for its scenic backwaters, which are a network of interconnected brackish lagoons, canals, and lakes that run parallel to the Arabian Sea coast.
+Backwaters connected by artificial canals form an economical mode of transportation.
+For centuries, locals in Kerala have used the backwaters for transportation, fishing, and agriculture.
 Most of the travelers visiting Kerala have one activity on their bucket list – to cruise along the enchanting backwater regions of Kerala.
 Kumarakom and Alleppey are the two best locations to explore the backwaters.
 They are two corners of Vembanad Lake but provide different experiences.
 Alleppey is a town-based destination whereas Kumarakom is a group of small islets.
 You can choose any one of them.

 If you opt for Kumarakom, it would take you three hours to reach your destination from Thekkady.
-It is known for mangrove-colored lagoons, bird sanctuaries, green paddy fields, and coconut groves.
+Kumarakom is a cluster of small islands on the Vembanad Lake in the Kuttanad region of Kerala.
+The 14-acre bird sanctuary here is a popular stopover for migratory birds and an ornithologist’s paradise.
+It is known for mangrove-colored lagoons, green paddy fields, and coconut groves.
 Located in the background of Vembanad Lake, Kumarakom is less crowded than Alleppey and has some of the best luxury resorts in Kerala.
 Few of the resorts offer a package with a night on a houseboat.
 Taking a sunset cruise on the serene backwaters is highly recommended.

 Kerala Itinerary – Day 5: Kumarakom/Alleppey